walkwitzpeter/video_game_review/source/pauls_games/octopath_traveler.rst

    Square Enix [#f1]_

-**Octopath Traveler** is an award-winning RPG developed by **Square Enix** and **Nintendo** for a compelling entry into the turn-based strategy category of the *Nintendo Switch's* catalog.
+**Octopath Traveler** is an award-winning RPG developed by **Square Enix** and **Nintendo** for a compelling entry into the turn-based strategy category :ref:`Gameplay` of the *Nintendo Switch's* catalog.
 Read on to decide whether this story-driven RPG is right for you.

 Story